Rafael-Anguiano/Spotify_Clone/README.md

 # Spotify Clone

+> THIS PROJECT IS HAVING A RECCESS IN HIS DEVELOPMENT PATH.
+It will be continued soon.

 ## Description
 This aplication it's a try to do my own version of Spotify using the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) to get the information.
  - Made in React, React Native and Javascript